ardell/recipes/_posts/2017-09-08-accidental-meatloaf.markdown

 Instructions
 ------------
-1. Preheat oven to 350 degrees F.
+1. Preheat oven to 350° F, with a rack in the middle of the oven.

-2. In a large skillet, cook the onion, garlic, celery, carrot and scallion in butter over medium heat, stirring, for 5 minutes.
+2. In a large skillet, melt the butter.
+When it starts to foam, add the onions, celery, carrot, green onions, garlic and sauté for 5 minutes.

-3. Cover and stir occasionally for an additional 5 minutes, until carrots are tender.
+3. Cover and cook for another 5 minutes, stirring occasionally, until carrots are tender.

 4. Stir in salt, pepper, Worcestershire sauce and 1/3 cup ketchup.
 Cook for 1 more minute.
+Remove from heat.

 5. In a large bowl, combine meats, eggs, bread crumbs, vegetables and parsley.
 Form into a loaf and place in rectangular baking pan with 2 inch high sides.
 Cover loaf with remaining ketchup.

-6. Bake in oven for 1 hour.
+6. Bake in oven for 1 hour, or until a meat thermometer inserted into the center of the meatloaf reads 155°F. Remove from oven and let sit for 10 minutes.
+Then use a metal spatula to gently lift the meatloaf out of the loaf pan to a serving plate.

 Makes 4-6 servings.